Ch00k/orthanc-cli/README.md

  Number of Series   2
 ```

-### Anonymizing and modifying entities
+### Anonymizing and modifying Entities

-orthanc-cli allows modification and anonymization of entities.
-Both actions require
+orthanc-cli allows modification and anonymization of Entities.
+Anonymization allows, and modification requires, the use
-creating a configuration file describing how exactly the entity should be anonymized or
+of a configuration file describing how exactly the entity should be anonymized or modified.
+The format of the
-modified.
-The format of the configuration file is explained in the next sections.
+configuration file is explained in the next sections.

-Note that both anonymization and modification create a copy of the entity that is being
+Note that both anonymization and modification create a copy of the entity that is being anonymized/modified instead of
-anonymized/modified instead of changing the entity in-place.
+changing the entity in-place.

 #### Anonymization

 Anonymization of an entity can be done with or without configuration.
-If done without
+If done without configuration, anonymization
-configuration, anonymization deletes or erases DICOM tags according to [Application Level
+deletes or erases DICOM tags according to [Application Level Confidentiality Profile
-Confidentiality Profile
 Attributes](http://dicom.nema.org/medical/dicom/2017c/output/html/part15.html#table_E.1-1):

 ```